 Nutrition Major, B.S.P.H.

 The bachelor of science in public health (B.S.P.H.) program in nutrition introduces the undergraduate student to the science of nutrition in health and disease and to social and behavioral aspects of eating in the context of public and individual health.
 The Department of Nutrition is one of the top-ranked nutrition departments in the country.
-The curriculum offers a range of courses on the nutritional and epidemiological aspects of human diseases.
+The curriculum offers a range of courses on nutritional, epidemiological, intervention, and policy aspects of human diseases.

 Students may apply to one of two tracks of study:

-• Nutrition Health and Society Track - Recognizing the truly interdisciplinary nature of nutrition, this track provides students an opportunity to study nutrition through the lenses of policy, sustainable food systems, and interventions.
-Students are also required to use 18 credits (taken during the junior and senior years of the program) to obtain a second major or minor* in a field of their choice.
+- Nutrition Health and Society Track – Recognizing the truly interdisciplinary nature of nutrition, this track provides students an opportunity to study nutrition through the lenses of policy, sustainable food systems, and interventions.
+Students are required to take 18 credits (taken during the junior and senior years of the program) in a field of their choice that complement the nutrition major.
+The 18 credits could also be used to obtain a second major or minor in the field of their choice.*

 *Classes taken prior to admission to the nutrition major can contribute towards the second minor or major; however, 18 elective credits must still be taken during the junior and senior year of the nutrition major.